zamfofex/dummyette/examples/lichess.md

 let lichess = await Lichess("Bearer XXXXX")
 ~~~

-Now that we have set up a lichess connection, we can start interacting with it.
+Now that we have set up a Lichess connection, we can start interacting with it.
 One of the easiest way to try it out is by using the `lichess.StockfishGame(level, color)` function to start a game against Stockfish.
 It’ll return a promise that resolves with the game object once it starts.
 We can pass it the Stockfish level, as well as the color we want for the bot to play as.

 ~~~ JavaScript
 let game = await lichess.StockfishGame(4, "black")